sat-engineer/sovereign-merchant/product-and-tech-spec.md

 ## Sovereign Merchant

-### Product & Technical Specification (v0.2)
+### Product & Technical Specification (v0.3)

 ---

 ## 1. Product Overview

-**Goal:**  Empower merchants using BTCPayServer on Start9 or Umbrel to automatically reconcile Bitcoin payments with QuickBooks Online, using the BTCQBO plugin under the hood.
-The app should require no command-line usage and feel as simple as a native App Store install.
+**Goal:**  Empower merchants using BTCPayServer on Start9 or Umbrel to automatically reconcile Bitcoin payments with QuickBooks Online through Sovereign Merchant’s native Node/TypeScript connector.
+The experience should require no command-line usage and feel as simple as a native App Store install while mirroring the battle-tested BTCQBO behavior without depending on the plugin at runtime.

 **Tagline:**